DominiqueMakowski/CognitiveModels/README.md

 ## Why Julia?

-[Julia](https://julialang.org/) - the new cool kid on the scientific block - is a modern programming language with many benefits when compared with R or Python.
+[**Julia**](https://julialang.org/) - the new cool kid on the scientific block - is a modern programming language with many benefits when compared with R or Python.
-Importantly, it is currently the only language in which we can fit all the cognitive models under a Bayesian framework using a unified interface, namely the package [Turing](https://turing.ml/).
+Importantly, it is currently the only language in which we can fit all the cognitive models under a Bayesian framework using a unified interface like [**Turing**](https://turing.ml/).

 ## Why Bayesian?

-Unfortunately, cognitive models often involve distributions for which Frequentist estimation is not yet implemented, and usually contain a lot of parameters (due to the presence of **random effects**), which makes traditional estimation algorithms fail to converge.
+Unfortunately, cognitive models often involve distributions for which Frequentist estimations are not yet implemented, and usually contain a lot of parameters (due to the presence of **random effects**), which makes traditional algorithms fail to converge.
 Simply put, the Bayesian approach is the only one currently robust enough to fit these somewhat complex models.

 ## The Plan

 As this is a fast-evolving field (both from the theoretical - with new models being proposed - and the technical side - with improvements to the packages and the algorithms), the book needs to be future-resilient and updatable to keep up with the latest best practices.

-- [ ] Decide on the framework to build the book in a reproducible manner
+- [ ] Decide on the framework to build the book in a reproducible manner (Quarto?)
-- [ ] Set up the pipeline to automatically build it using GitHub actions and host it on GitHub pages
+- [ ] Set up the infrastructure to automatically build it using GitHub actions and host it on GitHub pages
 - [ ] Write the content

 ## Looking for Coauthors

 This project can only be achieved by a team, and I suspect no single person has currently all the skills and knowledge to cover all the content.
-We need many people that have strengths in various aspects, such as with Julia/Turing, with the theory, with writing, with making plots etc.
+We need many people who have strengths in various aspects, such as Julia/Turing, theory, writing, making plots etc.
 Most importantly, this project can serve as a way for us to learn more about this approach to psychological science.

 **So if you are *interested* in cognitive models, give us a shout-out!**